rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 In this tutorial, you learned how to create and image Cloud Servers.
 You also learned how to setup an HPC cluster using Open MPI.
-After setting up and configuring the cluster, you installed a small ray tracing application to demonstrate the benefits of using multiple nodes instead of one node.
+After setting up and configuring the cluster, you installed a small ray-tracing application to demonstrate the benefits of using multiple nodes instead of one node.